 South of its junction with the B8003 the A816 next strikes the coast at the head of Loch Melfort, near Kilmelford Church.
 The southern side of the mouth of the loch is guarded by Arduaine Garden.
 South again, you pass Craobh Haven and have the option of exploring the peninsula beyond Ardfern.

 Further on you pass not far from the southern end of Loch Awe, before passing Carnasserie Castle and emerging in the village of Kilmartin.
 This is the gateway to Kilmartin Glen, home to an amazing collection of prehistoric monuments and remains.
 Perhaps most striking is the rocky hill that was home to Dunadd, capital of the ancient kingdom of Dalriada.
-The best way to get to grips with an area that is both fascinating and complex is by visiting the Kilmartin House Museum.
+The best way to get to grips with an area that is both fascinating and complex is by visiting the Kilmartin Museum.
+A number of the individual ancient monuments are the subject of features on Undiscovered Scotland.

 At Cairnbaan you first encounter the Crinan Canal.
 A right turn here introduces the second suggested excursion, of 5 miles each way to Crinan: a road that involves some single track driving.
 Crinan is a fascinating and picturesque place and well worth the visit if you have time.